Amphitheatre of Pompeii: Modern uses

-The amphitheatre and the riot was portrayed in the Cambridge Latin Course in unit 1.
+The amphitheatre and the 59 AD riot were portrayed in the Cambridge Latin Course in unit 1.

 Aside from being a historical landmark and an object of archaeological study, the amphitheatre has been used for concerts and other public events in modern times.
 Over a 4-day period in October 1971, Pink Floyd made a concert film at the amphitheatre, titled Pink Floyd: Live at Pompeii in which the band plays a typical live set but without any audience except for the film crew.
 David Gilmour, the band's guitarist, returned to perform two concerts at the amphitheatre in July 2016 as part of his Rattle That Lock Tour.
 Gilmour's 2016 concerts saw the first public performances in the amphitheatre since 79 AD and are featured on the live album/video Live at Pompeii.

 In 2015 a temporary museum was installed in the centre of the amphitheatre.
 The pyramidal structure was designed to resemble Mount Vesuvius, and housed the installation "Pompeii and Europe from 1748 to 1943", which displayed casts of 20 victims of the eruption and photographs of the excavations.

-In 2018, the venue hosted a live performance to an audience by the English progressive rock group King Crimson.
+In 2018, the venue hosted a live performance by the English progressive rock group King Crimson.

-In 2023 the Venue was used as a filming location for rapper Travis Scott’s visual album Circus Maximus.
+In 2023, the venue was used as a filming location for rapper Travis Scott's visual album Circus Maximus.